-How ad position is determined
+How Ad Rank is determined

-Google Ads calculates Ad Rank for every ad in the auction.
-Ad Rank determines your ad position and whether your ads are eligible to show at all.
-Generally speaking, the ad with the highest Ad Rank gets to show in the top position and the ad with the second-highest Ad Rank gets to show in the second position (assuming the ads clear the relevant thresholds), and so on.
-At a high level, think of Ad Rank as having five factors:
+At both the eligibility and ranking stages, Google calculates Ad Rank scores.
+Generally speaking, the advertiser with the highest Ad Rank gets to show in the top position and the advertiser with the second-highest Ad Rank gets to show in the second position, assuming the ads clear the relevant thresholds and so on.

 - Your bid - When you set your bid, you're telling Google Ads the maximum amount you're willing to pay for a click on your ad.
 How much you actually end up paying is often less, and you can change your bid at any time.

-- The expected impact from your ad extensions and other ad formats - When you create your ad, you have the option to add additional information to your ad, such as a phone number, or more links to specific pages on your site.
-These are called ad extensions.
-Google Ads estimates how extensions and other ad formats you use will impact your ad's performance.
+- The expected impact from your ad assets and other ad formats - When you create your ad, you have the option to add additional information to your ad, such as a phone number, or more links to specific pages on your site.
+These are called ad assets.
+Google Ads estimates how assets and other ad formats you use will impact your ad's performance.

-Assume five advertisers are competing for a maximum of four ad positions above search results on the Google search results page.
-The respective Ad Rank of each of the advertisers is, say, 80, 50, 30, 10, and 5.
+Assume that the respective Ad Rank of each of the advertisers is 80, 50, 30, 10, -10, -30, and -35.

-If the minimum Ad Rank necessary to show above the search results is, say, 40, only the first two advertisers (with Ad Ranks of 80 and 50) exceed the minimum and show above the search results.
+Secondly, if the minimum Ad Rank necessary to show in the top ad location (generally above search results) is 40, only the first two advertisers (whose ads have Ad Ranks of 80 and 50) exceed the minimum and can show above the search results.

 - Increase your bid